Low-Rent Simian Shows

-Of course, I couldn't have been the only one to feel like this show was horribly slow -- it was cancelled after only a single, 13-episode season, with the major "will they ever escape this Planet of the Apes" plotline unresolved.
-I do feel bad for any fans that stuck arpound through all 13 episodes as that had to feel like quite a blow.
+Of course, I couldn't have been the only one to feel like this show was horribly slow -- it was canceled after only a single, 13-episode season, with the major "will they ever escape this Planet of the Apes" plot line unresolved.
+I do feel bad for any fans that stuck around through all 13 episodes as that had to feel like quite a blow.
 I'm not one of them, though, as I barely made it halfway into the series before I had to stop.
 This just wasn't for me.

 Return to the Planet of the Apes

 Still, I fared better with the 1974 series than I did its immediate follow up, the cartoon reboot Return to the Planet of the Apes.
 This one is just absolutely dreadful, a series my wife and I will mention from time to time as a kind of a dare.
 "If you're that bored, want to watch another episode of the Apes cartoon?"
 To note, our filmic dare used to be Human Centipede, but at this point I think I'd rather watch that film that any more episodes of the 1975 Apes cartoon.